 Replacement of Advisers—Describe how an adviser’s position is filled whenever a vacancy occurs (is a replacement appointed or is a replacement elected using regular election procedures?)

-Article IX Finances:
+Article VIII Finances:

 Provide a general statement about the manner in which the finances of the organization should be handled, including what should happen to the organization's funds if the organization is dissolved.
 Detailed financial procedures including the amount and collection procedures for dues, if any, should also be outlined here if not already appearing in the bylaws.

-NOTE: All recognized student organizations at Iowa State University must include the following statement (or its equivalent) in their constitution:
+All recognized student organizations at Iowa State University must include the following statement (or its equivalent) in their constitution:

 "All monies belonging to this organization shall be deposited and disbursed through a bank account established for this organization at the Campus Organizations Accounting Office and/or approved institution/office (must receive authorization via Campus Organizations Accounting Office).
 All funds must be deposited within 48 hours after collection.
-The Adviser to this organization must approve and sign each expenditure before payment."
+The Adviser to this organization must approve and sign each expenditure before payment.

 Description of dues—“constitutions must state that dues will be (a) x-amount, (b) dues will not exceed x-amount or (c) no dues will exist”